softScheck/scff/README.md

 * scff-pocgen: Generate proof of concept scripts
 * scff-stats: Display fuzzing statistics

-For more information about a single program, view its man page.
+For more information about a single program, view the associated man page.

 ## FAQ